teleprint-me/py.gpt.prompt/docs/quantization.md

    - Update `"local"` to point to the path of your local model file.

+4. Update the `content` key under the `system_prompt` section to specify the models orientation.

+   - Update `"content"` to the desired system prompt message content.

-4. Save the changes to the `config.sample.json` file.
+5. Save the changes to the `config.sample.json` file.

-5. You may also need to adjust other properties or configurations within the JSON file as required for your use case.
+6. You may also need to adjust other properties or configurations within the JSON file as required for your use case.
 Be sure to follow any specific instructions related to your project or setup.